ballerburg9005/android-exfat-ntfs-ext4-sdcard-usb-otg-mount-hack/README.md

  mount -o ro,remount /system
  ```

-Now install the apk.
+Now install the apk ( AndroidStudioSource/app/release/app-release.apk ).
 All it does is to invoke the script "mountsd", which is a brute force mount script (because Android utils are that unreliable).

 Suppose you wanted to mount an exfat formatted SD-card.
 It will now be mounted in /sdcard/_SDCARD .
 You can read this directory from apps immediately as if it was on your internal SD card without having to grant additional storage access.